PombertLab/SSRG/README.md

 	-lb \
 	-fs 25
 ```
+The PDF generated should be similar, ***but not identical***, to [S_pneumoniae_75_tSNE.pdf](https://github.com/PombertLab/SSRG/blob/master/Images/S_pneumoniae_75_tSNE.pdf) from the [Images/](https://github.com/PombertLab/SSRG/tree/master/Images) directory. t-SNE graphs are generated using random seeds, which affect how the distances are represented in 2D.

 ## Funding and acknowledgments
 This work was supported in part by the National Institute of Allergy and Infectious Diseases of the National Institutes of Health (award number R15AI128627) to Jean-Francois Pombert.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.